kadena-community/kadena-transfer-js/README.md

 ## Easy Transfer using index.html

 1. Point web browser to file location of index.html
-2. complete fields for sender and receiver accounts and amount.
+2. Complete fields for sender and receiver accounts and amount.

 ## Single Chain Transfer